10

 CI Theory

 An AMPAC N-electron wavefunction Ψ is always initially defined to be a single-determinant SCF wavefunction ΨSCF, i.e., a determinant ψ of orthonormal, variationally determined spin orbitals (SOs) χ.
-For RHF, the spatial components (MOs) φ of the SOs are restricted to be identical in pairs of alpha and beta electrons (or "half-electrons" of fractional charge for open-shell RHF) during the SCF, whereas this is not the case in UHF.
-In some RHF cases, it is desirable or necessary (e.g., open-shell RHF, calculation of UV/visible spectra, etc.) to go beyond SCF to a more sophisticated Configuration Interaction (CI) method (CI cannot be used with UHF), where Ψ = ΨCI is one of many possible variationally determined linear combinations of determinants ψ.
-The set of determinants ψ combined to form ΨCI is called an N-electron basis (in contrast, to the one-electron basis of Slater orbitals used to expand the SOs) and includes a reference determinant ΨRef (usually ΨSCF) as well as a set of "excited" determinants obtained by moving one or more of the electrons from the occupied SOs of ΨRef to corresponding virtual SOs.
+For RHF, the spatial components (MOs) φ of the SOs are restricted to be identical in pairs of alpha and beta electrons (or half-electrons of fractional charge for open-shell RHF) during the SCF, whereas this is not the case in UHF.
+In some RHF cases, it is desirable or necessary (e.g., open-shell RHF, calculation of UV/visible spectra, etc.) to go beyond SCF to a more sophisticated Configuration Interaction (CI) method (CI cannot be used with UHF), where ψ = ψCI is one of many possible variationally determined linear combinations of determinants ψ.
+The set of determinants ψ combined to form ΨCI is called an N-electron basis (in contrast, to the one-electron basis of Slater orbitals used to expand the SOs) and includes a reference determinant ΨRef (usually ΨSCF) as well as a set of excited determinants obtained by moving one or more of the electrons from the occupied SOs of ΨRef to corresponding virtual SOs.
 For open-shell RHF, the reference wavefunction ΨRef is not ΨSCF since it contains fractionally occupied SOs, but rather a determinant obtained by filling the SOs of ΨSCF in the standard way using the Aufbau principle.
-In AMPAC, a single determinant ψ is referred to as a "microstate".
+In AMPAC, a generic single determinant ψ is referred to as a microstate.
 A general expression for ΨCI can be given by:

-where the "C"s are the linear coefficients to be determined, ψia is the determinant resulting from moving an electron from occupied SO χi to virtual SO χa, ψia,jb is the determinant resulting from moving electrons from occupied SOs χi and χj to virtual SOs χa and χb respectively, etc. The sums involving i, j, k, ... are over some subset of occupied SOs in ΨRef while the sums involving a,b,c,... are over some subset of virtual SOs in ΨRef.
-Together, these SOs define the CI-active MOs, or the "active space".
+where the Cs are the linear coefficients to be determined, ψia is the determinant resulting from moving an electron from occupied SO χi to virtual SO χa, ψia,jb is the determinant resulting from moving electrons from occupied SOs χi and χj to virtual SOs χa and χb respectively, etc. The sums involving i, j, k, ... are over some subset of occupied SOs in ψRef while the sums involving a,b,c,... are over some subset of virtual SOs in ψRef.
+Together, these SOs define the CI-active MOs, or the active space.
 A set of CI wavefunctions and corresponding energies can be variationally determined (coefficients C optimized, orbitals fixed) by solving the matrix eigenvalue equation resulting from differentiating the standard Hamiltonian energy expression with respect to the elements of the CI coefficient vector C and setting the result to zero:

-where H is a semi-empirical Hamiltonian matrix over microstates (Hpq = <ψp|H|ψq>) and V is the overlap matrix over microstates (Vpq = <ψp|ψq>).
+where H is a semi-empirical Hamiltonian matrix over microstates (Hpq = <ψp|Hq >) and V is the overlap matrix over microstates (Vpq = <ψpq>).

-Members of the set of CI wavefunctions satisfying Equation 10.2 are called "CI eigenstates" and are labeled here by their root number in order of increasing energy as Ψ[R], starting with R = 1 for the lowest energy CI eigenstate Ψ[1].
+Members of the set of CI wavefunctions satisfying Equation (11.2) are called CI eigenstates and are labeled here by their root number in order of increasing energy as Ψ[R], starting with R = 1 for the lowest energy CI eigenstate Ψ[1].

 For an N-electron system, the set {Sz} of possible values for Sz is:

-A "spin adapted microstate" η[S,Sz] is a linear combination of microstates that is defined to be an eigenfunction of both Ŝz and Ŝ2:
+A spin adapted microstate η[S,Sz] is a linear combination of microstates that is defined to be an eigenfunction of both Ŝz and Ŝ2:

 For example, a microstate with two singly-occupied MOs with opposite spin (Sz = 0) is not an eigenfunction of Ŝ2, but the combination of this microstate with the corresponding spin-flipped microstate is an eigenfunction of Ŝ2, with quantum number S = 0.